Dissipative Dicke Model with Collective Atomic Decay: Bistability, Noise-Driven Activation and Non-Thermal First Order Superradiance Transition: Real-time dynamics of the Bloch equations

-{\it Real-time dynamics of the Bloch equations.} -- In contrast to a bistable system in equilibrium, where the occupation of the states in the long-time and large system-size limit is entirely determined by a mean-field analysis of the minimum of a free energy potential, the occupation times of the metastable states out-of equilibrium can only be determined beyond mean-field by including fluctuations of $\mathcal{O}(1/N)$ in a numerical simulation for finite $N<\infty$ \cite{workinprog, Freidlin1984}.
+In contrast to a bistable system in equilibrium, where the occupation of the states in the long-time and large system-size limit is entirely determined by a mean-field analysis of the minimum of a free energy potential, the occupation times of the metastable states out-of equilibrium can only be determined beyond mean-field by including fluctuations of $\mathcal{O}(1/N)$ in a numerical simulation for finite $N<\infty$ \cite{Freidlin1984}.
 Simulation of Eqs.~\eqref{EQ:LangevinEquations} requires a careful implementation of the thermodynamic limit.
 Taking $N\rightarrow\infty$ first, leads the noise $\sim 1/\sqrt{N}$ to vanish and one ends up with the deterministic equations, i.e. two disconnected steady states.
 On the other hand, taking $t\to \infty$ first and then $N\to \infty$, for any finite $N$ the long-time behavior is characterized by an admixture of the empty and the superradiant state.
 The dynamics of the spin vector $\b{\sigma}$ is obtained by interpreting Eq.\,\eqref{EQ:LangevinEquations} in an It$\hat{o}$-sense and numerically simulating the time-evolution with a two-stage stochastic Runge-Kutta algorithm \cite{Roessler09,wiktorsson2001}.
 The corresponding dynamics of $\b{\sigma}$ including rare fluctuations between the dark and the bright cavity are visualized in Fig.~\ref{fig:stabilitylandscape} and, with temporal resolution, in Fig.~\ref{Fig:NoiseInducedJumps}a.
+Similar fluctuation induced switching dynamics have been measured experimentally in bistable semiconductor microcavities \cite{rodriguez2017}.

 Tuning the atom-light coupling $g$ through the bistable regime at fixed collective loss rate $\gamma\beta$, Fig.~\ref{Fig:Spinodallines}a, we obtain a histogram for the distribution of time intervals spent in the empty $(t_{0})$ and in the superradiant state $(t_{Sr})$.
 The mean occupation times $\braket{t_{\alpha}}$ in Fig.~\ref{Fig:NoiseInducedJumps}b) are obtained by summing over all intervals $\braket{t_{\alpha}}=\sum_{i}t_{i,\alpha}/\sum_{i}$ with $\alpha=\{a, Sr\}$ as seen in Fig.\,\ref{Fig:NoiseInducedJumps}a).
 We observe an exponential dependence of $\log\braket{t_{Sr}}\sim g$ in the superradiant state and a strongly stretched exponential $\log\braket{t_{0}}\sim g^{-10}$ \textcolor{dark-red}in the empty state, Fig.\,\ref{Fig:NoiseInducedJumps}b.